How to get to Prague

 Due to its location in the heart of Central Europe, Prague is a very easy to access.
 The most popular ways of getting to Prague are by plane or by train.

-Even if you’re thinking of traveling to another city in the Czech Republic, the easiest option is to fly to Prague’s airport and from there take alternative transport to your destination.
+Even if you’re thinking of travelling to another city in the Czech Republic, the easiest option is to fly to Prague’s airport and from there take alternative transport to your destination.

 There are numerous low-cost airlines that fly directly to Prague from most cities in Europe.
 Here are a few options: